Menopause and Heartburn: How to find relief

 5. Avoid lying down for an hour after eating.
 Lying down right after eating can increase the risk of acid reflux, so it’s important to stay upright for at least an hour after eating.

 8. Wear loose fitting clothing.
 Tight clothing, especially around the waist, can put extra pressure on the stomach, potentially pushing acid upwards into the esophagus.
-By opting for loose-fitting garments, you can avoid unnecessary pressure on the abdomen, allowing for better digestion and reducing the likelihood of acid reflux.

 Infographic listing 10 simple ways to reduce heartburn during menopause.